yast/yast.github.io/_posts/2021-04-20-digest-of-yast-development-sprints-119-120-121.md

 installer's summary screen.

 We also invested quite some time polishing the upcoming releases of openSUSE Leap 15.3 and SLES-15-SP3.
-Specially improving the handling of AutoYaST profiles, extending the support for some storage technologies like NVMe and adjusting the boot loader configuration for a wide range of hardware.
+Especially improving the handling of AutoYaST profiles, extending the support for some storage technologies like NVMe and adjusting the boot loader configuration for a wide range of hardware.